superhuntawesome/superpuzzawesome/README.md

         SECRET_KEY=FIX_ME
         SITE_PASSWORD=FIX_ME
         DEBUG=true
+        EMAIL_HOST_PASSWORD=FIX_ME
         ```

         - the SECRET_KEY should be a highly secure random string, which Django uses for hashes, CSRF tokens, and such
-        - SITE_PASSWORD is what you will give out to users to let them register accounts)
+        - SITE_PASSWORD is what you will give out to users to let them register accounts
-	- the sender and reply-to email in `puzzle_editing/messaging.py`
-	- the email credentials in `settings/base.py`
+        - EMAIL_HOST_PASSWORD is the email password of the email account where email notifications will be sent
 	- the hosts in `settings/staging.py` and `settings/prod.py`
 - Make sure the database schema is up to date with `python manage.py migrate`
 - Make a superuser with `python manage.py createsuperuser`
-- Install pre-commit hooks `pre-commit install` (may need to `pip3 install pre-commit` first)
+- Install pre-commit hooks `pre-commit install` (may need to `pip3 install pre-commit` first
 - Start the development server with `python manage.py runserver`
 - If you get a warning (red text) about making migrations run `python manage.py migrate`